Big Ten Conference women's lacrosse

 Starting with the 2014-2015 season, the Big Ten sponsored women's lacrosse as a league sport.
 The inaugural season consisted of teams from Northwestern, Maryland, Michigan, Ohio State, Penn State, and Rutgers.

 Johns Hopkins joined the Big Ten for the 2017 season.
-The Bluejays men's program started Big Ten play in the conference's inaugural 2015 season.
+The Blue Jays men's program started Big Ten play in the conference's inaugural 2015 season.